kpitekzieba/Fly/README.md

 ## Technologies Used

 The project utilizes the following technologies:
-Angular
+Angular,
-TypeScript
+TypeScript,
-HTML
+HTML,
 SCSS

 ## Installation

 To run this project locally, follow these steps:

 Clone the repository: git clone https://github.com/your-username/your-repository.git Navigate to the project directory: cd your-repository Install the dependencies: npm install
 Build the project: ng build
 Start the development server: ng serve
 Open your web browser and visit: http://localhost:4200

 ## Development server